The Aria Programming Language

 Very-Short-Term Goal (Aria 1.0, by December 2025)

 Aria is currently at version 0.9.
-This means that we intend the core language and library to be mostly stable and usable.
+While we intend not to break things for its own sake, this version indicates that the language is still under development.
 Up until version 1.0, we reserve the right to make breaking changes to the language and to the library.
 Ideally, we will only do this if the balance between the value of the change and the cost of breaking existing code is a net-positive.

 After version 1.0 is released, we will only consider breaking changes on a must basis, i.e. we will only break existing code if there is no other realistic path to achieve a significant language goal.